Robert Kraft Is Formally Charged With Solicitation Over Visits To Florida Day Spa

 The women who worked at the spa were victims of a criminal enterprise who deserve the government's help, Aronberg said.
 While he didn't provide new details about how the women who worked at the Jupiter spa arrived in the U.S., the state attorney described how human traffickers often lure women to come to the U.S. for the promise of a better life, but instead force them into becoming sex workers.

-Kraft and the other men were snared in a sting operation that targeted the strip-mall massage parlor and spa — part of a broader investigation into what officials allege is a system of human trafficking and money-laundering.
+Kraft and the other men, including former Citigroup President and COO John Havens, and Wall Street financier John Childs, were snared in a sting operation that targeted the strip-mall massage parlor and spa — part of a broader investigation into what officials allege is a system of human trafficking and money-laundering.

+Martin County Sheriff William Snyder, whose office opened the investigation that led to more than 300 arrest warrants across Florida counties, told NPR's All Things Considered the sting was launched after receiving a tip about one of the illicit businesses.

+A health care worker visiting one of the day spas noticed suitcases in one of the massage parlors and other indicators that some of the women might be living in the storefront business, Snyder said.
+Eventually, officials discovered that six to eight women were living in the small commercial space at any given time.

+"There are coercion points that keep them in bondage and the person with the key is not the trafficker.
+It's the men who go into these parlors and avail themselves of this human misery," Snyder told NPR.
+"I think they are monsters."

+The Martin County probe quickly led to a multi-jurisdictional investigation in Indian River County — where billionaire Childs and three law enforcement officers were snagged — and Palm Beach County, where Kraft and Havens were charged.

-"He's being charged with the same offenses as the others," Jupiter Police Chief Daniel Kerr said of Kraft on Friday.
-He added that there is video evidence of the criminal acts "for all of the individuals being charged."
+Jupiter Police Chief Daniel Kerr said in a press conference on Friday that there is video evidence of the criminal acts "for all of the individuals being charged," including Kraft.

 "We categorically deny that Mr. Kraft engaged in any illegal activity," a spokesman for The Kraft Group told NPR Friday in a statement about the case.
 "Because it is a judicial matter, we will not be commenting further."